 To make things a little bit easier we have reduced the list of DAWs to 6: Pro Tools, Cubase, Logic Pro, Ableton Live, Reason, and FL Studio.
 First of all, your OS will determine if you can use Logic or not.
 So if you are using a PC you can forget about using it, however, there are still 5 great options left (read more about Mac vs PC for music production here).

 To make a good decision you should ask yourself 4 questions.
 What type of projects will you work on?
 Where will you work?
 How do you like to work?
 Are you planning on using external plugins?

 What type of projects will you work on?

-This is an important question because they’re some sequencers that work better for certain styles and there’re other that are more versatile for multiple styles, so depending on what type of projects are you going to work with you can decide which program is better for you.
-For instance if you are going to use the DAW for EDM then Ableton Live, Reason or FL Studio would be a good choice, however if you plan on recording some vocals you may have a hard time to work with them, although they allow audio recording the features are very limited, especially on Reason and FL Studio.
+This is an important question because there are some sequencers that work better for certain styles and others that are more versatile for multiple styles.
+So depending on what type of projects you are going to work with you can decide which program is better for you.
+For instance, if you are going to use the DAW for EDM then Ableton Live, Reason, or FL Studio would be a good choice.
+If you plan on recording some vocals, however, you may have a hard time working with them.
+Although they allow audio recording the features are very limited, especially on Reason and FL Studio.

 Where will you work?

 Any DAW will work fine in your studio, but some are more prepared for external recording.
 For example, Ableton Live is designed to create music in your studio and also in live sessions, this gives you a lot of versatility to record and improvise.
 This can be a huge advantage if you work with electronic music, and that’s why Ableton Live is one of the top DAWs for EDM.